huonw/huonw.github.io/_posts/2015-05-08-finding-closure-in-rust.md

 binary, the compiler actually optimised the second function to a direct call to the first.)

-This is all due to how Rust implements generics via minimization, where generic functions are compiled for each way their type parameters are chosen, explicitly substituting the generic type with a concrete one.
+This is all due to how Rust implements generics via monomorphisation, where generic functions are compiled for each way their type parameters are chosen, explicitly substituting the generic type with a concrete one.
 Unfortunately, this isn't always an optimisation, as it